MatrixEx Add-In

 View

-• Tree view in the source side, semi-Tree view in the target side
+• Tree view on source page, half-tree view on target page

-• Set diagrams as target to display placement of elements to each diagram (Example)
+• Target diagrams to view placement of elements on each diagram (Example)

-• Display relationship between classifier of the element and elements placed within the element.
-(Example)
+• Display relationship between element classifier and elements placed within the element (Example)

 • Display two-hop relationship between elements (Example)